SchoemanClaudia/RiskyQuizness/README.md

   ![Correct Answer](assets/images/correct-answer.webp)  ![Incorrect Answer](assets/images/incorrect-answer.webp)

 - After each round of 10 questions the team is presented with their total score tally out of 10:
-  - While players answer each question, a +1 counter is added towards their final total
+  - As players answer each question correctly, a +1 counter is added towards their final total
 - Players are given feedback based on their final score average:
   - If score is less than 5, "Better luck next time!
 Not quite the film buff just yet."
   - If score is between 5 and 7 "Not bad, you could brush up on your film knowledge."